-The transfer of home property to any of the people listed below does not affect eligibility for long-term care services:
+The transfer of home property to any of the people listed below does not affect eligibility for long term care services:

-- The customer's spouse; - The customer's child or step child, when the child is under 21 years of age; - The customer's child or stepchild, of any age, who lived in the customer's home for at least two years immediately before the date the customer became institutionalized, AND provided care to the customer that allowed the customer to live at home rather than in a medical institution; - The customer's sibling who has an equity interest (MA704C) in the home and who lived in the home with the customer for at least one year immediately before the date the customer became institutionalized; or - The customer's child or stepchild, of any age, who has been determined to have a qualifying disability as described in MA509.
+- The customer's spouse; - The customer's child or stepchild, when the child is under 21 years of age; - The customer's child or stepchild, of any age, who lived in the customer's home for at least two years immediately before the date the customer became institutionalized, AND provided care to the customer that allowed the customer to live at home rather than in a medical institution; - The customer's sibling who has an equity interest (MA704C) in the home and who lived in the home with the customer for at least one year immediately before the date the customer became institutionalized; or - The customer's child or stepchild, of any age, who has been determined to have a qualifying disability, including blindness (see MA509).

-NOTE For this policy, a qualifying disability does NOT include a determination of severe impairment.
+NOTE For the transfer policy in this section, a qualifying disability does NOT include a determination of severe impairment.

-Term Definition • For transfer policy, means that the full value of the transfer should be received by the person within his or her expected life span For purposes of the transfer of a home, a customer is considered institutionalized when the customer:

-Is living in a nursing facility; Is in a medical treatment facility and Medicaid payments are made based on a level of care provided in a nursing facility; or Is eligible for home or community based services through the Arizona Long Term Care System (ALTCS) program.
+Term Definition For transfer policy, means that the full value of the transfer should be received by the person within his or her expected life span Institutionalized For purposes of the transfer of a home, a customer is considered institutionalized when the customer: Is living in a nursing facility; Is in a medical treatment facility and Medicaid payments are made based on a level of care provided in a nursing facility; or Is eligible for home or community based services through the Arizona Long Term Care System (ALTCS) program. · A medical condition that significantly limits a person's physical or mental abilities to do basic work activities. (see MA509)